Los Angeles councilmen resist resignation in racism scandal

 In her resignation statement, Martinez didn’t apologize for her comments, though in words directed at her daughter she said she had fallen short of expectations recently and added: “I vow to you that I will strive to be a better woman to make you proud.”

-The panel can only request Cedillo and de Leon to voluntarily step aside.
+The panel can only request Cedillo and de Leon voluntarily step aside.
 It cannot expel members, only suspend them when criminal charges are pending.
-Members can be censured but that doesn’t result in suspension or removal from office.
+Members can be censured, but that doesn’t result in suspension or removal from office.

+O’Farrell said he had spoken to Cedillo, and “I sense that he is making some progress toward that decision.”
+O’Farrell said he and others haven’t been able to reach de Leon.

+Cedillo lost his reelection bid this year and was already due to leave the council in December.
+De Leon is up for reelection in 2024.

 On Wednesday, a crowd of about 50 protesters drowned out the acting president by chanting “no meeting without resignation” and other slogans.

-A minimum of 10 out of 15 members necessary for a quorum had assembled, but the meeting was adjourned when one left.
+A minimum of 10 out of 15 members necessary for a quorum had assembled.
+But the meeting was adjourned when Councilmember Marqueece Harris-Dawson walked out because it was out of control, a spokesperson said.
 None of the three embattled council members showed up.

 “Who shut you down?
 We shut you down!” the raucous crowd cheered as the lights were being turned down.